HiPPO Zoo: Explicit Memory Mechanisms for Interpretable State Space Models: Methods and Results

 Modern state space models rely on nonlinear input–output maps to implement nonlinear causal operators, typically by applying learned nonlinear functions (e.g., MLPs or gating mechanisms) to the state vector \cite{dao2023hungry, gu2024mamba}.
 A direct extension of HiPPO follows the same recipe: apply a nonlinear readout to the HiPPO state $\mathbf{s}(t)$ to produce the output.
 While effective in practice, this approach entangles nonlinear effects and obscures how specific interactions among past inputs contribute to the present.
 We instead pursue a structured alternative based on Volterra series, which decompose nonlinear dynamics into interpretable kernels of increasing order.

-\paragraph{Volterra Kernels in OP Bases} Volterra series provide a classical representation of causal, time-invariant nonlinear systems as a sum of multi-linear functionals of the input history.
-Specifically, an input signal $f(t)$ is mapped to an output $y(t)$ through a collection of kernels $\{h_k \}_{k=0}^\infty$, where each $h_k$ captures the $k$-th order interactions:
+\paragraph{Volterra Kernels in OP Bases} Volterra series provide a classical representation of causal, time-invariant nonlinear systems as a sum of multilinear functionals of the input history.
+Specifically, an input signal $f(t)$ is mapped to an output $y(t)$ through a collection of kernels $\{h_k \}_{k=0}^\infty$, where each $h_k$ captures the kth-order interactions:

 We observe that these kernels can be naturally parameterized in orthogonal polynomial bases, aligning directly with the structure of HiPPO memory.